The celebration of all things vegetarian!

 Starting on October 1st, the world will encompass World Vegetarian day, following that with Animal Day on October 4th, and ending the month with World Vegan Day on November 1st.

 This month is a good opportunity to promote healthy living, sustainability, and kindness to animals.
 It is important to encourage everyone to see how vegetarian values can help the world.
-Now more than ever, when the world is challenged by Covid-19 and we have seen the impact human activities have on the environment, we all have a responsibility to create a kinder, healthier world through our choices.
+Now more than ever, we have seen the impact human activities have on the environment, we all have a responsibility to create a kinder, healthier world through our choices.

 Vegetarianism is growing rapidly in New Zealand, but other parts of the world have had meat-free cuisines for centuries.
 Vegetarianism has been present in India since the 5th Century, in Buddhism, in plant-based staples such as tofu which have been consumed in China for more than 2,000 years, in Indonesian, Japanese and Thai cuisines, and also on the African continent before the European colonization.

-Bring on the challenge and try out the plant-based recipes for each day of the month.
+To celebrate, anyone who signs up to our 21 Plant-Based Challenge during the month of October will receive a FREE NZVS Membership for one year and a Hell Pizza voucher!
+Bring on the challenge and try out the plant-based recipes this month.
 Show that you can make a difference, no matter how small the change you make in your lifestyle is.

 World Vegetarian Awareness Month brings greater awareness to the ethical, environmental, health, and humanitarian benefits of a vegetarian lifestyle.